-- 6.1 Internal Audit provides an annual opinion on the strength of governance, risk management and internal control, in line with the requirements of the Public Sector Internal Audit Standards.
-The opinion is based on Internal Audit work undertaken during the year, arising primarily from the achievement of the risk-based Internal Audit Plan as approved by the Audit Committee.
-In addition, Internal Audit further contributes to the governance assurance process by participating in a review of evidence provided by Services and individual officers as part of the annual governance review, which supports the production of the annual governance statement. - 6.2 The Council normally utilises a robust process of gathering assurance information from Service Management Teams which concludes with Certificates of Assurance being signed by each Director and the Depute Chief Executive/ Chief Operating Officer. - 6.3 Due to the implementation of contingency measures related to the coronavirus pandemic, it was agreed with the Council's External Auditors that this process would be disproportionate in the current situation. - 6.4 Instead, in keeping with advice from CIPFA, it was felt essential to gain assurance from Service Management Teams that governance during the implementation and operation of these contingency measures was subject to adequate and effective controls. - 6.5 Based on the work undertaken for the recent Best Value Audit reliance could be placed on the evidence from 2018-19 and assurance that there have been no significant changes to governance arrangements during the year. - 6.6 Reliance has also been placed on such external evidence as is available from 2019-20.
+- 6.1 The Council normally utilises a robust process of gathering assurance information from Service Management Teams which concludes with Certificates of Assurance being signed by each Director and the Depute Chief Executive/ Chief Operating Officer. - 6.2 Due to the implementation of contingency measures related to the coronavirus pandemic, it was agreed with the Council's External Auditors that this process would be disproportionate in the current situation. - 6.3 Instead, in keeping with advice from CIPFA, it was felt essential to gain assurance from Service Management Teams that governance during the implementation and operation of these contingency measures was subject to adequate and effective controls. - 6.4 In discussion with the External Auditors, it was agreed that, based on the work they have done during the year, reliance could be placed on the evidence from 2018-19 and assurance that there have been no significant changes to governance arrangements during the year. - 6.5 Reliance has also been placed on such external evidence as is available from 2019-20.
 This particularly includes the Council's Best Value Assurance Report published by Audit Scotland in August 2019.
-Note was also taken of the Joint Inspection Report of Strategic Planning in Adult Care by Health Improvement Scotland and the Care Inspectorate, inspection reports from the Care Inspectorate and Education Scotland relating to specific Council establishments, and from the National Records of Scotland regarding registration in the Council. - 6.7 Corporate assurance has also been provided as regards the adequacy of the internal controls from the following Officers: - Chief Finance Officer (S 95 Officer) - · Head of Legal & Governance Services /Monitoring Officer - Chief Internal Auditor - Corporate Procurement Manager - Information Governance Manager - Corporate IT Manager - Corporate Procurement Manager - Corporate HR Manager - 6.8 For Arm's Length External Organisations, reliance has been placed upon: - > unaudited financial statements of the companies (audited accounts will be scrutinised when available); - assurance self-assessment evaluations - > terms and conditions of Service Level Agreements - quarterly contract monitoring meetings with Service; - > performance information and financial monitoring reports to Service; and - > presentations to Scrutiny Committee. - 6.9 For Tayside Contracts Joint Committee and Tayside Valuation Joint Board, reliance has been placed upon each organisation's own Annual Governance Statement. - 6.10 For Perth & Kinross Integration Joint Board, reliance has been placed on their own Annual Governance Statement. - 6.11 The draft Annual Governance Statement is usually considered by the Executive Officer Team, Corporate Management group and the Council's Scrutiny Committee prior to inclusion within the final draft Annual Accounts.
-This year, given the civil contingencies arrangements which are in place, the draft Annual Governance Statement will be considered by Gold Command and Full Council. - 6.12 The Annual Governance Statement is considered by the Audit Committee as part of the Annual Accounts. - 7 2018/19 Governance Statement: Improvement update - 7.1 The 2018/19 AGS identified the following areas for further review and/or improvement: - - Communications and Engagement - Performance Management - Community Empowerment - > Information Governance
+Note was also taken of the Joint Inspection Report of Strategic Planning in Adult Care by Health Improvement Scotland and the Care Inspectorate, inspection reports from the Care Inspectorate and Education Scotland relating to specific Council establishments, and from the National Records of Scotland regarding registration in the Council. - 6.6 Corporate assurance has also been provided as regards the adequacy of the internal controls from the following Officers: - Chief Finance Officer (S 95 Officer) - Head of Legal & Governance Services /Monitoring Officer - Chief Internal Auditor - Corporate Procurement Manager - Information Governance Manager - Corporate IT Manager - Corporate Procurement Manager - Corporate HR Manager - 6.7 For Arm's Length External Organisations, reliance has been placed upon: - > unaudited financial statements of the companies (audited accounts will be scrutinised when available); - assurance self-assessment evaluations - terms and conditions of Service Level Agreements - > quarterly contract monitoring meetings with Service; - > performance information and financial monitoring reports to Service; and - > presentations to Scrutiny Committee. - 6.8 For Tayside Contracts Joint Committee and Tayside Valuation Joint Board, reliance has been placed upon each organisation's own Annual Governance Statement. - 6.9 For Perth & Kinross Integrated Joint Board, reliance has been placed on their own Annual Governance Statement. - 6.10 The draft Annual Governance Statement is usually considered by the Executive Officer Team, Corporate Management group and the Council's Scrutiny Committee prior to inclusion within the final draft Annual Accounts.
+This year, given the civil contingencies arrangements which are in place, the draft Annual Governance Statement will be considered by Gold Command and Full Council. - 6.11 The Annual Governance Statement is considered by the Audit Committee as part of the Annual Accounts.

+7 2018/19 Governance Statement: Improvement update